ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Intro

-In this article, we will build a Repository Catalogue, using Nuxt.js to generate a static site from data being fetched from a FaunaDB database, at build time.
+In this article, we will build a Repository Catalogue, using Nuxt.js to generate a static site from data from a FaunaDB database, at build time.

 Pre-rendering is not all we will be doing.
 We will also to load additional, more dynamic repo info, using Vue.js for client-side hydration.

+## Why a Repository Catalogue?

+As developers, we all have projects we admire/find interesting/look up to and like to keep track of.

+The Repository Catalogue will serve as a collection of favorite GitHub projects to follow overview, and displaying the information that is more relevant to you.

 The main idea I want to present is the benefit of being able to fetch data from a database and use it to build a static/pre-rendered site that can be served directly from a CDN.
 Jamstack approach

-## Why a Repository Catalogue?

-As developers, we all have a some projects we admire and like to keep track and stay updated. our list of favorite projects to follow overview of the GitHub repositories you're interested in, and displaying the information that is more relevant to you In this example, we'll display the GitHub stars and the date of last commit.

-Let's imagine we have a Repo Catalogue of GitHub projects we would like to keep track of.
-It's not that often that we need to add or delete a Film from the catalogue.
-Do we need to have a server query a database at each client request?
-Couldn't we pass the heavy lifting to the build process?

-only some have a special place in your heart and that does not happen every day.

-At the end of the tutorial, you/When we finish, you'll be able to take this example, translate and apply it to your specific use case.
-"You can also adapt this tutorial context for other real-time apps very easily."
+At the end, you'll be able to take this example, adapt and apply it to your specific use case.
+You can also translate this tutorial context for other real-time apps very easily, which we'll discuss later.

 ## Jamstack

 The concept of Jamstack is not new and its advantages have been extensively documented before.
-Jamstack architectures allow us to build more secure, more scalable, faster websites.
+Jamstack architectures allow us to build more performant, more secure, and more scalable websites.

 The term "static" can be a bit misleading - that's why I like to use "pre-rendered" interchangeably.
-When we build a Jamstack app, it doesn't mean we have to compromise on dynamic data.
+When we build a Jamstack app, it doesn't mean we have to compromise on dynamic features or dynamic data.

 https://css-tricks.com/build-a-dynamic-jamstack-app-with-gatsbyjs-and-faunadb/
 "It’s usually a good idea to load as much data at build time as possible to